DaetwylerStephan/multi-scale-image-analysis/_sources/HighRes_Segmentation.rst.txt

 ------------

-The here provided code, however, helps the reader to understand the step-by-step scripts run to obtain the segmentation described in our manuscript:
+The here provided code, however, helps the reader to understand the step-by-step scripts run to obtain the segmentation described in our manuscript (Extended Figure 5):

 :meth:`multiScaleAnalysis.SegmentationHighres.ConnectedComponent_MacrophageSegmentation`.
 First, we pre-processed the data with (optional) registration using PyStackReg, background